- Darius Slay’s been among the NFL’s best cornerbacks since being drafted in 2013.

 Slay believes his teammates made him better.
 They say the same about him.

-Like Slay has done countless times, Brown looked forward to the challenge.
+Similar to Slay’s mindset, Brown looked forward to the challenge.

 “Very savvy.
 Very smart,” Brown said.
 “He recognizes things very quickly at that position.
 I’m glad he’s on my team.”